luisarizmendi/ocp-libvirt-ipi/README.md

 The ansible playbooks will configure kvm as a previous step to the openshift install.
 You can skip this by changing the `kvm_install` and `kvm_configure` to `false` in the file config/inventory under the `[kvm:vars]` section.

 If you have enough CPU and RAM you can change the default resources configuring `vms_memory` and `vms_vcpu` under the `[installer:vars]` section (16GB would be a nice amount of memory instead of 7GB per VM).

+By default NFS storage and a storageclass for dynamic PV provisioning (no supported in Openshift, but it works for testing).
+You can disable it by configuring `nfs_storage` to `false`.
+In that case ephemeral storage will be configured in the internal registry.

+Local users will be created (ie. clusteradmin / R3dhat01).
+You can disable it by configuring `ocp_create_users` to `false`